SSWConsulting/SSW.Rules.Content/rules/elevator-pitch/rule.md

 ### The Beliefs
 Think about what the core beliefs at the company are and note them down as bullet points.

-For example, that might be:
+For example, they might be:
 * Mastery
 * Purpose
 * Team-Aligned Autonomy

 ### The Value
-Now think about the value the company delivers to the clients and note that down too.
+Now think about the value the company delivers to clients and note that down too.

-For example that might be making solutions that:
+For example it might be making solutions that:
 * Are efficient
 * Use best practices